xhluca/dl-translate/docs/index.md

 - `"mbart50"`
 - `"m2m100"`

 ### Offline usage

 Unlike the Google translate or MSFT Translator APIs, this library can be fully used offline.
-However, you will need to first need to download the packages and models if you want to install them in an offline Python environment.
+However, you will need to first download the packages and models, and move them to your offline environment to be installed and loaded inside a venv.

-First, in your terminal, run:
+First, run in your terminal:
 ```bash
 mkdir dlt
 cd dlt